Hrysa/hocoro/README.md

 you can see the request information in terminal or visit url using `http://HOSTNAME:PORT/log/SCOPE`

-> scope is your config file name (with out yml suffix).
+> scope is your config file name (without yml suffix).

 ## config